Adaptive Linear Estimating Equations: Simulation

 where $\bW = (\bw_1, \ldots, \bw_n)^\top$.

-\paragraph{Concentration based on self-normalized martingales:} We consider~\cite[Theorem 8]{lattimore2017end} for two-armed bandit problem and AR(1) model.
+\paragraph{Concentration based on self-normalized martingales:} We consider~\cite[Theorem 1]{abbasi2011improved} for a single coordinate in two-armed bandit problem and AR(1) model.
 For contextual bandits, we apply~\cite[Theorem 2]{abbasi2011improved}.
-Applying concentration bounds requires a sub-Gaussian parameter, which we use $\widehat{\sigma}$ as an estimate. \begin{itemize} \item For one dimensional examples, we have with probability at least $1 - \delta$,
+Applying concentration bounds requires a sub-Gaussian parameter, for which we use $\widehat{\sigma}$ from equation~\eqref{eqn:noise0var-estimate} as an estimate.
+We point out that this estimate of the sub-Gaussian parameter is conservative, as the sub-Gaussian parameter of a sub-Gaussian random variable is always lower bounded by its variance~\cite[Chapter 2]{wainwright2019high}.
+This variance estimate is accurate for Gaussian noise random variables.